-University of Kansas Office of Minority Affairs records
+Records of the University of Kansas Office of Multicultural Affairs

 - University of Kansas.
 Office of Minority Affairs (Organization)

 Some series in this record group will require permission from the office of origin before use.
 Personnel and student records are closed in accordance with applicable law.
 All requests are subject to review by the Archives staff to determine accessibility.

 History of the Office of Multicultural Affairs

 The University of Kansas' Office of Multicultural Affairs had its origins in the protests and minority movements of the 1960s and 1970s, both on campus at KU and around the country on other university campuses.
 The predecessor to the Office of Multicultural Affairs, the Office of Urban Affairs, was formed in 1970 under pressure from the KU Black Student Union.
 Founded under Phillip Gary, the former Assistant to the Chancellor of Urban Affairs, the Office of Urban Affairs originally maintained programs such as Supportive Educational Services (SES).

 In 1975, however, SES became independent from the Office of Urban Affairs (which had changed its name in 1972 to the Office of Minority Affairs), and the OMA began focusing on cultural enrichment programs, as well as student counseling and student recruitment and retention.